jsedoc/setc.github.io/index.md

 ## SETC: A Standard Evaluation Tool for Chatbots

 This tool is an attempt to bring some order to chaos.
 We employed the help of statisticians to design a tool to better compare models.
 So you compare your model to another one.
 Each model comparison costs $1.20 ...
-This is a code.

 Consider SETC a vending machine .. insert models and $1.20 and out come evaluation scores!
 Yay!
 Now _no one_ should have to suffer.